bonitasoft/bonita-doc/md/product-versioning.md

 ### Build Id

-Bonita follows the usual semantic versioning X.Y.z:
+A technical version also exists and it follows the usual semantic versioning X.Y.z:
 * X is the major version number.
 It changes when non-backward compatible changes are implemented.
 * Y is the minor version number.
 It version changes when backward compatible features are added.
 A minor version is released every six months to improve continuously Bonita.
 * Z is the maintenance version number.
 The maintenance versions contain fixes.
 Maintenance versions are released every month between two minor versions for the current minor version.
 These versions are cross-compatible by default for the same minor version.